Lonely Planet names the best destinations for 2022

 5. Slovenia

-Amid Eastern Europe's many popular destinations, Slovenia can sometimes get lost in the shuffle?
+Amid Eastern Europe's many popular destinations, Slovenia can sometimes get lost in the shuffle.
 No more.
 CNN contributor Chris Dwyer describes it as "neither Balkan, Mediterranean, nor Alpine, Slovenia is more a cocktail of all three, served with its own distinct twist."

 Thanks to the country's small size, visitors can cover a wide range of terrain in a short amount of time, from breathtaking Lake Bled to the buzzy capital of Ljubljana.